Pyroxenium/Basalt2/docs/references/elements/Container.md

 # Container : VisualElement
 The Container class serves as a fundamental building block for organizing UI elements.
-It acts as a parent element that can hold and manage child elements, providing layout management, event propagation, and rendering capabilities.
-Used as base class for Frames, Windows, and other container-like elements.
+It acts as a parent element that can hold and manage child elements.

 ### Usage
  ```lua